dennisjbell/redmine/HABITAT.md

 #### Pushing your App

-To use the cfized docker image, we need to push it -- twice.
-First, we need to push it up to DockerHub, because that's where Cloud Foundry expects to pull docker images from (a local docker repository is also a viable option, but much more complicated to setup).
-You may need to retag the generated docker image to match your dockerhub organization first.
+To use the cfized Docker image, we need to push it -- twice.
+First, we need to push it up to DockerHub, because that's where Cloud Foundry expects to pull Docker images from (a local Docker repository is also a viable option, but much more complicated to setup).
+You may need to retag the generated Docker image to match your Docker Hub organization first.

 ```
-docker tag &lt;your-origin>/redmine:cf-&lt;id-generated-by-hab-export> &lt;your-dockerhub-org>/redmine:&lt;tag> #optional
+docker tag <your-origin>/redmine:cf-<id-generated-by-hab-export> <your-dockerhub-org>/redmine:<tag> #optional
-docker push &lt;your-dockerhub-org>/redmine:&lt;tag>
+docker push <your-dockerhub-org>/redmine:<tag>
 ```

 Now that that pushed to DockerHub, we can do the `cf push` to create the app in Cloud Foundry.
 Run this from the same directory that contains the manifest.yml file.
 ```
-cf push --docker-image &lt;your-dockerhub-org>/redmine:&lt;tag>
+cf push --docker-image <your-dockerhub-org>/redmine:<tag>
 ```

 #### Initializing your Database